chrber/CNBackstageController/ReadMe.md

 ###Status Quo
-`CNBackstageController` is a project in progress and far byond being feature complete.
+`CNBackstageController` is a project in progress and far off being feature complete.
 There may be some errors or misfunctions.
 So please give me feedback about that. `CNBackstageController` was written using ARC and should run on 10.7 and above.

 ###Documentation